Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/how-snapshots-work.md

 ## Determining Snapshots' Storage Usage
 When Qumulo Core tracks the difference between the _saved_ (snapshotted) and _live_ (latest) versions of a file, it creates a _lineage_ of snapshots independent from each other.
-To determine the amount of data that a single snapshot references, run the {% include qq.html command="snapshot_get_capacity_used_per_snapshot" %} and specify the snapshot ID.
+To determine the amount of data that a single snapshot references, run the {% include qq.html command="snapshot_get_capacity_used_per_snapshot" %} command and specify the snapshot ID.
 For example:

 ```bash
 qq snapshot_get_capacity_used_per_snapshot \